 The human machine interaction and transition of control follow a safe, logical, understandable and consistent/ predictable pattern.

+The mode concept should be designed in a way that minimizes mode confusion at the user and system level.

 Means shall be provided to the user to deactivate or override the ADS in an easy manner.
-The ADS may however momentarily delay deactivation if safety is compromised by the immediate input of the user.
+The ADS may however momentarily delay deactivation if safety is compromised by the immediate input of the user.[This second sentence needs rephrasing to better reflect the intentions]

 The ADS deactivation should only be performed when it has been verified that the user has taken over control.

-When necessary the ADS should protect the vehicle control against inadvertent or undeliberate user intervention.

-The mode concept should be designed in a way that minimizes mode confusion at the user and system level.
+The system should be capable of transferring control back to the user in a safe manner. [comparable to a]

 When the ADS is active it should be capable of determining the user’s status and availability. (only when it is active?)

-The system should be capable of transferring control back to the user in a safe manner.

 The system shall be able to determine whether or not the user has taken over.

-The ADS shall remain active as long as the vehicle’s user has not taken over, or the ADS has reached a Minimal Risk Condition (MRC).
+The ADS shall remain active as long as the user has not taken over, or the ADS has reached a Minimal Risk Condition (MRC).

+If the system is designed to request and enable the user to take over control under some circumstances, the ADS shall ensure through appropriate design and warnings that the user remains available to respond to the take-over request.

+If applicable, other activities than driving that are provided by the ADS to the user once the ADS is activated, shall be automatically suspended as soon as the ADS issues a transition demand or is deactivated.

+When necessary the ADS should protect the vehicle control against inadvertent or undeliberate user intervention.

 On harmonized Human Machine Interface